 Try Hevo and discover why 2000+ customers have chosen Hevo over tools like AWS DMS to upgrade to a modern data stack.

 - PostgreSQL is one of the most widely used open-source relational databases.
-Its comprehensive querying layer and technical standards-compliance make it a favorite for a variety of uses cases ranging from OLTP workloads to data warehouse and analytics use cases.
-A challenge here is in ensuring that the data warehouse has the latest version of data that is present in the transactional database.
+Its comprehensive querying layer and technical standards compliance make it a favorite for a variety of use cases ranging from OLTP workloads to data warehouse and analytics use cases.
+A challenge here is ensuring that the data warehouse has the latest version of data in the transactional database.

 - It is common to have time-critical reporting requirements that cannot afford hourly or daily batch sync between these databases.
-Such requirements are handled using continuous sync between the instances based on the change data capture paradigm.
+Based on the change data capture paradigm, such requirements are handled using continuous sync between the instances.

-- In databases, change data capture (CDC) is a set of software design patterns used to determine and track the data that has changed so that action can be taken using the changed data.
+- In databases, change data capture (CDC) is a set of software design patterns used to determine and track the changed data so that action can be taken using the changed data.
 PostgreSQL has in-built functionality for CDC.
 This post is about Postgres CDC and the ways to achieve this.

 What is the need for Postgres CDC?